 The Groovy language is used throughout step to resolve variables and perform simple technical operations.
 It is a convenient and flexible way to add dynamic behavior to a plan.

 Your Echo node should now look like this:

-And if you execute the plan (Play icon -> Environment TEST -> Play icon again), you should see the following result:
+If you execute the Plan (Play icon -> Environment TEST -> Play icon again), you should see the following result:

 Note: make sure that you’ve checked the Groovy toggle button in your Echo artefact’s configuration, otherwise, the dynamic variables will be interpreted as static strings.

-A popup will be displayed asking you wether you’re wanting to update the existing resource, which will override all existing references throughout all keywords potentially using the same file, or bind the new file as a new, distinct resource which will only apply to this keyword.
+A popup will be displayed asking you if you want to update the existing resource, which will override all existing references throughout all Keywords potentially using the same file, or bind the new file as a new, distinct resource which will only apply to this Keyword.